Uncertainty-Aware Multi-Robot Task Allocation With Strongly Coupled Inter-Robot Rewards: Proposed Auction-Based Approach

-The first term captures the reward for executing each task in $\mathbf{p}_i$, where $0 < \lambda_j < 1$ is a discount factor, $\tau_i^j(\mathbf{p}_i)$ is the arrival time of robot $i$ at task $j$ in the sequence, $\bar{v}_j$ is task $j$'s initial value, and $\rho_j(\mathbf{r}_i)\in\{0,1\}$ is a toggle to remove task $j$'s completion reward if robot $i$'s support is needed during the execution of task $j$.
-The second term accounts for support rewards, awarded only if robot $i$ is chosen to support task $k$, with arrival time determined by task $k$'s start time and the travel distance $\mathbf{d}_{ik}$.
-Lastly, $\mathcal{D}_j$ is the deadline of task $j$.
-If robot $i$ arrives after $\mathcal{D}_j$, no reward is given for task $j$.
+The first term captures the reward for executing each task in $\mathbf{p}_i$, where $0 < \lambda < 1$ is a time-discount factor, $\tau_i^j(\mathbf{p}_i)$ is robot $i$'s completion time of task $j$ given its path, and $\bar{v}$ is a task's intrinsic value.
+The second term accounts for support rewards, which are only received if robot $i$ is chosen to support task $k$ at expected support time $\mathbf{t}_{ik}$.
+Lastly, $\mathcal{D}_j$ is the deadline of task $j$, after which no reward is given.

-With inter-robot dependent reward functions, the gap between the local and global rewards of robots becomes more pronounced.
-Namely, locally greedy bidding can lead to poor outcomes because robots optimize their own reward without accounting for the losses imposed on others.
-For instance, a task that appears best for one robot may actually reduce the overall objective if it prevents another robot from achieving a higher-value assignment elsewhere.
-This mismatch between the local and global rewards can also cause cyclic divergence---as robots repeatedly update their bids in response to the changing support rewards, the assignments can oscillate indefinitely.
-Thus, locally greedy bidding strategies must introduce a mechanism to freeze the bids when cycles emerge, though this comes at the cost of solution quality.

-These limitations motivate the need for a joint reward function capable of reflecting how the decisions of one robot influence the rewards of other robots.
-To this end, we introduce a score function $S_i$ that models the \textit{joint} reward of the entire team based on robot $i$’s most up-to-date estimates of $\mathbf{p}, \mathbf{d},$ and $\mathbf{r}$:
+Capturing the impact of inter-robot dependencies requires understanding how the insertion of a task into one robot’s path affects the reward of the entire team.
+To this end, we define a global score function $S$ that models the \textit{joint} reward of all robots:

-$S_i$ enables task bids to be evaluated as the joint marginal gain of the team for proposing a single new task assignment.
+This enables task bids to be evaluated as the joint marginal gain of the team for a new task assignment, greedily steering the system in the direction of increasing global reward.